nedix/xhgui-container/README.md

 ## Usage

-#### Create a Compose manifest

-This example Docker Compose manifest expects that you have your main application services defined in `compose.yml`.
+This example expects that you have your main application services defined in `compose.yml`.
 It will listen for requests on port `81` and `82`.

+#### 1. Create the Compose manifest

 ```shell
 wget -q https://raw.githubusercontent.com/nedix/xhgui-container/main/docs/examples/compose-xhgui.yml